jtwhit/cmplxsys-530-project-proposal/README.md

 Also, I'm interested in sweeping through the number of web pages indexed by the search engine.
 I suspect that initially, more web pages will increase search relevance, but there will quickly be a point of diminishing returns.
 With a very large number of pages, some pages may be very relevant to a query, but they will be ignored in favor of relevant enough pages that were visited by previous agents.
 I would like to explore from a small number of web pages (~100) to a very large number (~1,000,000).

 Finally, I'm also interested in sweeping through information value ranges.
 With a larger range, I expect it to generally take longer to find relevant results.
 What I would be interested in exploring is the interaction between the range and the number of web pages needed to increase relevancy.
 I expect these two values to be closely connected, so I would like to sweep through both at once.

+*__LS COMMENTS__: Great project and a super solid approach that seems both feasible and likely to yield some interesting dynamics.
+Look forward to seeing what you ultimately get.
+19/20*